New Zealand Election 2023

 -

-protection against invasion by malevolent forces
+protection against invasion by malevolent forces from outside the country

 -

-good quality education and health, and
+good quality education and health,

 -